siyb/tw-epma-1-androidtesting/tw-epma-1-androidtesting.md

 # Introduction

-## Introduction - Android Testing
+## Introduction - 1 - Android Testing

 * The Android test framework is build on top of JUnit
 * The framework provides Android specific API that we can use to conduct more specialized tests
 * In todays session, we are going to look at UI tests, since they are intrinsic to Android, we will not cover regular Unit Testing

-## Introduction - "Testing" in general
+## Introduction - 2 - "Testing" in general

 * The order in which tests execute is not guaranteed
 * Test must therefore not depend on one another
 * Test must be deterministic and must not rely on other code then the code to be tested
   * use mocks
 * Each test must run in a clean environment, reset the context before or after each test (I mean that quite literally!)
 * Don't test external dependencies or framework / language fundamentals
   * One can assume that Boolean.TRUE is in fact Boolean.TRUE
 * Only test a single thing (I dare to say Unit here, although it's not entirely true) at a time

-## Android - Setup - 1
+## Introduction - 3 - Android Setup

 * Before we start:
   * Enable the developer mode on your test device (click "Build Number" several times)
   * Disable all animations:
     * Window
     * Transition
     * Animator

-## Android - Setup - 2
+## Introduction - 4 - Android Setup cont.

 * Android uses ```InstrumentationTestRunner```, actually an ```Instrumentation``` to execute ```TestCase```s
 * We need to specify which ```InstrumentationTestRunner``` to use, e.g.:
   * android.test.InstrumentationTestRunner
     * For regular applications
   * com.android.test.runner.MultiDexTestRunner
     * For MultiDex applications (applications that exceed the initial Dex method limit of 65536)
   * android.support.test.runner.AndroidJUnitRunner
     * We will be working with this runner (support package!)

-## Android - Setup - 3
+## Introduction - 5 - Android Setup cont.

 * Since the time gradle became the primary Android build system, it's customary to provide the InstrumentationTestRunner instance to use within the build file (before Manifest) - It's all the same really
 * ```testInstrumentationRunner "android.support.test.runner.AndroidJUnitRunner"```

-## Android - Setup - 4
+## Introduction - 6 - Android Setup cont.

 * We also need to include the following dependencies in our project, include them with ```androidTestCompile```: